-The Sevilleta LTER is seeking applicants for Research Experiences for Undergraduates (REU).
+The Sevilleta Field Station is seeking applicants for Research Experiences for Undergraduates (REU).
 Application deadline is February 23, 2018.
-We are looking for 10 Biology REU students and 2 Art in Ecology REU students for the Summer of 2018.
+We are looking for 10 Biology and 2 Art Ecology REU students for the Summer of 2018.
 This years dates of program are May 27 – August 2.
 The application will open on December 1, 2018.

 This interdisciplinary REU Site Program at the Sevilleta Field Station in central New Mexico will train undergraduate students who will conduct independent research under the guidance of UNM faculty in Biology, Ecology, Civil Engineering, and Earth and Planetary Sciences, along with scientists from Federal and State agencies.
 The summer program includes a seminar series, a weekly journal club, an annual symposium, professional development workshops, public speaking, ethics training, field trips, and opportunities to interact with a multitude of scientists conducting research in the area.
 Students will conduct independent research in and around the Sevilleta National Wildlife Refuge (SNWR) and present their projects at the annual symposium to be held in early August 2018.
 Working at the Sevilleta Field Station and SNWR site invites close interactions among students, faculty, federal scientists, and graduate students.